 Lynnette Kelly, Executive Director

-As a self-regulatory organization, we rely on regular input from market participants to help us shape our priorities and initiatives.
-There are many ways to communicate with the MSRB and we encourage you to take advantage of those opportunities.
-Whether through the formal process of responding to requests for comment on potential rules, or through contact forms on the MSRB websites, we appreciate and carefully review and consider each and every response we receive.
+We encourage you to explore the MSRB website to access up-to-date information about the MSRB’s priorities in market transparency, rulemaking and education.
+We welcome your feedback on these priorities, whether through the formal process of responding to requests for comment on potential rules, or through contact forms on the MSRB websites.
 Input from a wide variety of market stakeholders helps us ensure that our efforts contribute to our goal of a fair and efficient municipal market.